yedivanseven/slangmod/docs/source/clean.rst

   into any subfolders of ``raw``.
 * In doing so, it will filter out documents that are shorter than ``min_doc_len`` characters.
 Its value defaults to 1 to drop empty documents.
-* It will rename your data files with a hash of what it inside them to avoid duplicates.
+* It will rename your data files with a hash of what is inside them to avoid duplicates.

 .. warning::
    Every time you invoke ``slangmod clean`` the "corpus" folder inside your ``work_dir`` will be completely emptied and re-filled from scratch.
-   To *add* more data files, you must *resume* cleaning like so:
+   To *add* more data files instead, you must *resume* cleaning like so:

    .. code-block:: bash